Methodology

 What changed in v1.2?

-v1.1 replaced the max-based Search Demand with a top-5 country average to reduce single-country saturation. v1.2 added geographic spread scaling to Social Buzz: the raw average is multiplied by log(country_count+1)/log(87), penalizing IPs that are intense in only a few countries.
+v1.1 replaced the max-based Search Demand with a top-5 country average to reduce single-country saturation. v1.2 added geographic spread scaling to Search Intensity & Geographic Spread: the raw average is multiplied by log(country_count+1)/log(87), penalizing IPs that are intense in only a few countries.

 What data sources does IP Ranking use?